-For details on the Event Inspector service JSON event structure and mandatory attributes, see "Event Inspector Event Types" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+For details on the Event Inspector service JSON event structure and mandatory attributes, see "Event Inspector Event Types" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.

 Alternatively, you can inject a simple, pre-existing event.
 For more information, see Section 4.4.2, "How to Inject a Simple Event on an Event Inspector Service Dynamic Channel".